Metropolitan Medical Scheme

 Healthcare can be anything from the most basic offered by the state to highly specialised private health services.

-Because the public health sector in South Africa is under-resourced, with hospitals degraded and unfunded, with no x-ray equipment and in some instances no doctors and no electricity, you absolutely have to have a medical aid in South Africa.
+The public health sector in South Africa is atrocious.
+Hospitals are degraded and unfunded.
+Usually they have no x-ray equipment and in some instances no doctors and no electricity.
+Therefore, you absolutely have to have a medical aid in South Africa.

 The infrastructure in these hospitals has simply fallen apart because of people being appointed to positions they aren’t qualified for.

 Public hospitals deliver services to about 80% of the population.
-The current government is trying to get a national health insurance (NHI) system going that will give health care to all the different socio-economic groups in South Africa, but no-one knows when this will come into effect.
+The current government is trying to get a national health insurance (NHI) system going.
+Supposedly that will give health care to all the different socio-economic groups in South Africa.
+But no-one knows when this will come into effect.

 Until then, without a medical aid in South Africa, you may as well write out your own death certificate if you become ill and land up in one of the many dysfunctional public hospitals.